Starbots-creative/stoke-on-trent-college/README.md

 <br>

 > ### Gotcha! -
-> Once you have added the settings you will need run `yarn lint --fix` and then fully close and reopen VS code in order for them to start working.
+> Once you have added the settings you will need run `npm run lint -- --fix` and then fully close and reopen VS code in order for them to start working.

 <br>